sugarlabs/musicblocks/guide/README.md

 numbers, and is not restricted to a seven-pitch tonal framework. `0` is the first pitch of the mode, `1` is the next pitch, `2` is the pitch above that, etc. `-1` is the pitch before the first pitch of the mode.
-This tool is expecially helpful for expressing a musical idea that requires computation as you can run computations directly on the number value.
+This tool is especially helpful for expressing a musical idea that requires computation as you can run computations directly on the number value.
 It is also helpful if you are, for example, creating music in a whole tone (six note) pitch space.
 In the case of